techpines/express.io/docs/faq.md

-# FAQ
+## FAQ

-## Why did you write this?
+### Why did you write this?

-After running through the boiler plate of starting express, http, https, and socket.io servers, I decided that there had to be a simpler way to combine all of these technologies together.
-So I set off to write a simple micro-framework to handle basic integration in an elegant, high performance manner.
+After running through the agony of starting express, http, https, and socket.io servers from scratch a few dozen times, I decided that there had to be a better way to combine all of these technologies together in a non-stupid manner.

+So, I set off to write a simple micro-framework to put everything together into one elegant and high performance library.

+__Express.io__ is also a "response" to all of the other "realtime" frameworks out there that tend to:

+* Not be ready for production.
+* Try to deliver everything, including the kitchen sink.
+* Have poorly written examples, that often times don't work.
+* Have serious architectural issues baked right into them.
+* Have small user bases that make them a bad choice to get help with.
+* Have so many decisions made for you, that you feel like you are working with Rails (and yes that's a bad thing, go fuck yourself DHH!)

-## Do all of the examples work?
+### Do all of the examples work?

 YES!
 I went through and painstakingly tested all of the examples.
-I noticed that there are tons of example snippets of express and socket.io, that are missing lines of code, or are just plain wrong.

-Hopefully, this boat load of examples will help.
+Almost all of them can be copy-pasted directly from the docs.

-## Is Express.io ready for production?
+### Is Express.io a drop-in replacement for express?

 YES!
-Use it in production.
+Just replace express with express.io, and you should have no issues with your current app.

+### Is Express.io ready for production?

+YES!
 We have been using it in production without issue.
-It is built on express and socket.io which are both very solid.

-## Why coffeescript?

-If it wasn't for coffeescript, I would not be coding in node.
-Period.
-All of the examples in the documentation are written in what I call "lazy javascript".
-It's javascript that is not the best from a coding perspective, (I don't use `var` etc.).
-The point is to be as simple and concise as possible, yet still produce workable code.

-Give your curly brace turd language a rest, and put your big boy pants on. :)
+### What is a "contrib shout out"?

+Basically, if you fork the project, and add your github handle and a short message to the `CONTRIB` file, then I will merge your pull request.

+This is so that you can brag to all of your friends that you're a contributor of __express.io__. :)

+Some might call this stupid or gimmicky.
+Well, put your pithy gripe in a pull request, and it will go up there for everyone to see how clever you are.